ooni/probe-cli/internal/enginenetx/DESIGN.md

 worked recently for specific dialing targets, otherwise it falls back to the subsequent policy;

-3. `bridgePolicy`: adopts a bridge strategy for `api.ooni.io` (i.e., uses known-in-advance IP addresses), hides the SNI for THs, and otherwise falls back to the subsequent policy;
+3. `bridgePolicy`: adopts a bridge strategy for `api.ooni.io` (i.e., uses known-in-advance IP addresses), and otherwise falls back to the subsequent policy, still taking care of hiding the THs SNIs;

 4. `dnsPolicy`: uses the `*engine.Session` DNS resolver to lookup domain names and produces trivial tactics equivalent to connecting normally using the Go standard library.